sohang3112/iit-madras-web-mtech-ai/trimester1/DA5000W_Math_LinearAlgebra_Probability/LinearAlgebra_NOTES.md

 Each heading here is a title of a lecture PDF.
 Under that are my notes on it.

-## THEORY ALMOST DONE, GIVEN EXERCISES TODO: Introduction: Linear Algebra for Data Science
+## THEORY DONE, GIVEN EXERCISES TODO: Introduction: Linear Algebra for Data Science

 - Solution types: Consistent (unique, infinite), Inconsistent (no solution)
 - Elimination (High school method)